AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 $$ rank_{R_{i}^{+}}(\rho_{2} \in R_{i+1}^{+} \leftarrow e_{1} \in X_{i}, \rho_{1} \in  R_{i}^{+}) = 1 $$

-The number of comparisons or matches which need to be explored, computationally, by the application of a rule, $\rho$, is the product of the cardinality each involved set raised to the power of the rank of the rule's antecedent with respect to that set.
+The number of comparisons or matches which need to be explored, computationally, by the application of a rule is the product of the cardinality each involved set raised to the power of the rank of the rule's antecedent with respect to that set.

 $$ f(e_{3} \in X_{i+1} \leftarrow e_{1} \in X_{i}, e_{2} \in X_{i}) = \left\lvert X_{i} \right\rvert^{2} $$